bcsgh/tbd/README.md

 ## Limitations/Bugs

-I'm still working on things so there are some thins that are know to not work fully yet:
+I'm still working on things so there are some things that are know to not work fully yet:

 - Dependent systems of equations: Currently only direct propagation is supported.
 - Even roots: To avoid dealing with the +/- issue, only odd roots are solved for.